 There was a lady once, a social activist, who helped people get off alcohol.
-It was a small town and every time she heard anyone drinking, she would immediately reach there with a small group of people to talk to the one drinking and advising them on the ill-effects of alcohol.
+It was a small town and every time she heard of anyone drinking, she would immediately reach there with a small group of people to talk to the one drinking and advise them on the ill effects of alcohol.
 The number of drinkers in that community actually went down for no one wanted to face her.

 One day a visitor from a distant town was sitting in the only remaining bar in the town and enjoying his drink.
 As soon as the activist found out, she rushed to the spot with other people.

 “Sir,” she said enthusiastically, “you do know that alcohol is not the solution to your problems?”